TheThingSystem/steward/nodewiki/02_Magic.md

 You don't want to have to think about that, you want it all to work like magic.
 That's our goal

+##How to think about magic

+The difference between magic, and simple clients is that in general magic doesn't have a user facing interface.
+Magic is essentially a (number of) expert systems which have solutions to problems, e.g. the CO2 measureed by the netatmo is too high in this room, ask the Nest thermostat to turn on the fan.

+The magic monitors the steward and the user looking for patterns

+The magic  monitor the steward and keep track of conditions.
+If they see something occurring regularly that shouldn’t happen, say the the level of CO2 rises consistently overnight in the bedroom.
+It knows how to solve this problem.

+It then implements a solution, in this case turn on the fan on the Nest, at an appropriate time every day to alleviate the condition without the user having to explicitly instruct the steward to do it.

+The steward is being pro-actively doing things for the user that they’d otherwise have to do themselves.

+Another example would be that a magic client could be built to learn the pattern of lights going on and off in the house.
+If the user is “away from home” and the Sun sets then the agent would instruct the steward on how to automatically replicate the user’s normal pattern of behavior to deter burglars.

+##Developing magic

 [developing magic](Developer/Clients/Magic.md)